Is it possible to have writers’ block for months?

 They approach; they are seen.
 The inevitable ensues.
 They make haste and the knight fights valorously in rearguard action, maintaining position between predator and queen, who runs breathlessly ahead.

 It is only the knight’s presence and continued fight that preserves life and limb, but the knight cannot hold out forever .
 At length, he will lose, and be torn apart.
 But perhaps by then the queen will have escaped.

 I am the knight.
 My children are the queen.

 — § —

 The largest tree in my yard, which is very large indeed, is dead.
-The lawn is destroyed because the underground sprinkling system leaks badly enough to destroy house, but is buried deeply enough to be unserviceable without heavy equipment.
+The lawn is destroyed because the underground sprinkling system leaks badly enough to damage the house’s foundation if left on, but is buried deeply enough to be unserviceable without heavy equipment.

 Patio is rotting.
 Supports of patio and carport are rusting.
 Windows leak and are becoming difficult to keep together.
 One of two furnaces is out of service.
 Basement is now partially asbestos-free but remains unusable.
 Interior of house requires painting.
 Wiring is suspect.
 Bathrooms require refinishing.
 Plumbing is suspect.

 I could try to find a way to come up with tens of thousands to invest in the house, but the house is not mine and at some point I will likely have to leave it; such an investment is difficult to justify.
 On the other hand, there is no one else that will come up with tens of thousands to invest in the house if I don’t.

 Car is aging and transmission shows signs of typical wear.
 Seats are cracking.
 Suspension is failing.
 I could try to find a way to acquire a new, far better one, but is that the wisest course of action when the house is as it is?